bentlema/puppet-tutorial-pe/tutorial/vbox/04-Install-Puppet-Agent.md

 In this lab we will:

-* Manually edit the /etc/hosts to prepare for the agent install
+* Manually edit the /etc/hosts to prepare for the agent install (if not already done)
 * Install the Puppet Agent on the **agent** node

 ### Pre-installation Steps

-Make sure your **agent** VM or container is started, and get logged in.
+Make sure your **agent** VM is started, and get logged in.

-If using Vagrant, start your VM, and connect to it via ssh:

 ```
      vagrant up agent